 A naked woman plays in the surf.
-The rumble of planes overhead shock her and she runs back to the shore to dress.
-A man spots her, he approaches and tells her he has been following her and watching her for two weeks.
+The rumble of planes overhead shocks her, and she runs back to the shore to dress.
+A man spots her.
+He approaches and tells her he has been following her and watching her for two weeks.
 She starts to resist, but there is something about this man, something alluring.
 Against her better judgment, she allows herself to become sucked into his world.

-He is a student/deserter and She is enjoying the last day of her summer holiday, or as she puts it, “The last day of all summers.”
+He is a student/deserter, and She is enjoying the last day of her summer holiday, or as she puts it, “The last day of all summers.”
 He is 28, or so he says.
 She is his age, or so she says, but he appears younger and she older.
 Their meeting immediately reminded me of Paul and Jeanne locking eyes in that vacant Last Tango in Paris apartment.
-Names are never trade, back story is kept to a minimum, but what is obvious is that both are lost, hurt and hope to find peace in the other.
+Names are never traded, their backstory is kept to a minimum, but what is obvious is that both are lost, hurt and hope to find peace in the other.
 Yet, neither can offer any.

 Awarded the Grand Prix for Documentary at the 1958 Venice Film Festival and the main prize for Experimental Film at EXPO, The Last Day of Summer was made by a crew of five, one Ariflex camera and 19,000 feet of black and white film.
 Not bad, considering what they produced is an artistic masterpiece, a cinematic exploration of depths of despair present in the human soul.

 Konwicki could be criticized for making more of an experiment than a story, but those looking for a story will miss the proverbial forest for the trees.
 The Last Day of Summer is about what can and cannot be communicated between people and the vast gulf that separates the two.
-To complicate matters, She and He are constantly reminded of a world — a violent and oppressive one — that exists just outside their created one.
-This might be a dream, or it might be cruel reality.
+To complicate matters, She and He are constantly reminded of a world, a violent and oppressive one, that exists just outside their created one.
+This might be a dream, or it might be a cruel reality.